AdamEisfeld/cherrybridge/README.md

 ### `cancel`

-Abort an in-progress cherry-pick.
-This runs `git cherry-pick --abort` to clean up the current cherry-pick operation.
+Abort an in-progress cherry-pick and remove branch config.
+This runs `git cherry-pick --abort` to clean up the current cherry-pick operation and removes the stored config for the current branch.

 **Usage:**
 ```bash
 cherrybridge cancel
 ```

+**What happens:**
+- Aborts the current cherry-pick operation (`git cherry-pick --abort`)
+- Removes stored config for the current branch (label, fromBranch, toBranch)
+- Provides a clean slate if you want to start over

-**Note:** This only aborts the current cherry-pick operation.
-It doesn't delete branches or affect already-completed cherry-picks.
+**Note:** This doesn't delete branches or affect already-completed cherry-picks.
+If you want to keep the config and just abort the cherry-pick, use `git cherry-pick --abort` directly.

 ## Advanced Usage